Renaissance tour in Florence: the preciousness of Medicis’marble

 Meeting point and notes

-In the lobby of the Client’s hotel if it is in Florence downtown, otherwise the meeting will be at Piazza della Signoria in Florence.
-Please, let us know the name of your hotel.
-Allergies / intolerances must be communicated on your reservation.
-The trip is always confirmed, in case of rain too (only in case of dangerous conditions our company will contact you).
-Comfortable dress and shoes are recommended
+You will meet your guide in the lobby of your hotel if it is in Florence downtown.
+Otherwise, the meeting point will be at Piazza della Signoria in Florence.
+Please let us know the name of your hotel.
+It is important that you communicate any allergies or intolerances with your reservation.
+We always confirm the trip, even in case of rain.
+Our company will only contact you if conditions are dangerous.
+We recommend comfortable dress and shoes.

 BOOK NOW YOUR PRIVATE TOUR!